Skip to main content

 • examine your chest and listen to your breathing with a stethoscope

-• ask whether you smoke or used to smoke
+• ask if you smoke or used to smoke

 • calculate your body mass index (BMI) using your weight and height